lxblink/pipewise.rb/README.markdown

-# pipewise.rb: Send user data to Pipewise from Ruby
+# pipewise.rb: Send customer data to Pipewise from Ruby

-pipewise.rb allows you to send user and event data to Pipewise via HTTP.
-You can use this gem to track user properties and lifecycle events.
+pipewise.rb allows you to send customer and event data to Pipewise via HTTP.
+You can use this gem to track customer properties and lifecycle events.

 ## Installation